OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - validation commands: `cargo clippy --all-targets --all-features --workspace`, `cargo nextest run --package database --package models`, JSON and Docker Compose configuration checks, and a repository-wide Diesel migration-command scan;
 - final test result: 76 passed with no failures.

-### Revision 3 — introduce SeaORM entities and value-type implementations
+### Revision 4 — introduce SeaORM entities and value-type implementations

 Goal: establish production entity shapes and custom value implementations before broad query conversion.

+This revision is delayed because its database-backed integration does not make sense before the database crate has migrated to SeaORM and SQLx.

 Diesel dependencies may remain where existing consumers still require them, but this revision must not add a dual runtime pool or compatibility query path.

 Work:

-- Add `sea-orm = "2.0"` with direct SQLx pinned to `=0.9.0`; commit the resolved SeaORM 2.0.2 / SQLx 0.9.0 graph in `Cargo.lock`.
 - Generate entities directly into their final module-qualified locations in the `models` crate, with no generated prelude.
 - Exclude extension objects and geometry-heavy tables used only through specialized SQL; curate ordinary CRUD entities with geometry fields.
 - Keep generated modules module-qualified and do not add aliases.